anniecherk/python-repo-template/README.md

-This is a cookie-cutter python project template, set up the way I like my projects organized 👾✨
+This is a python project base template, set up the way I like my projects organized 👾✨

-### Meta: using cookie-cutter to stamp this repo into a new repo

-tbd

 ### Installation